Kalinka5/Data_science/README.md

 <img src="distribution/Multinomial_Distribution.png">

 And this is not the only one distribution what we can visualize.
-There are Normal, Binomial, Logistic Distributions etc.
+There are *Normal*, *Binomial*, *Logistic* distributions etc.
 ___

 ### *Numpy*